-- 5.66 A valuation comprises the making of assumptions with regard to future developments, the application of appropriate methodologies and techniques, and the combination of both to compute a certain value, or range of values, for an asset, a liability or for a business as a whole. - 5.67 The firm shall not provide a valuation service to: - (a) a listed entity relevant to an engagement that is not an SME listed entity (see paragraph 5.47), or a significant affiliate of such an entity, where the valuation would have a material effect on the listed entity's financial statements, or other subject matter information or subject matter of the engagement, either separately or in aggregate with other valuations provided; or - (b) any other entity relevant to an engagement, where the valuation would both involve a significant degree of subjective judgment and have a material effect on the financial statements or other subject matter information or subject matter of the engagement, either separately or in aggregate with other valuations provided.
+- 5.52 A valuation comprises the making of assumptions with regard to future developments, the application of appropriate methodologies and techniques, and the combination of both to compute a certain value, or range of values, for an asset, a liability or for a business as a whole. - 5.53 The firm shall not provide a valuation service to: - (a) a listed entity relevant to an engagement, or a significant affiliate of such an entity, where the valuation would have a material effect on the listed entity's financial statements, or other subject matter information or subject matter of the engagement, either separately or in aggregate with other valuations provided; or - (b) any other entity relevant to an engagement, where the valuation would both involve a significant degree of subjective judgment and have a material effect on the financial statements or other subject matter information or subject matter of the engagement, either separately or in aggregate with other valuations provided. - 5.54 The main threats to the integrity, objectivity and independence of the firm and covered persons arising from the provision of valuation services are the self-review threat and the management threat.
+In all cases, the self-review threat is considered too high to allow the provision of valuation services which involve the valuation of amounts with a significant degree of subjectivity and that may have a material effect on financial statements subject to an audit engagement, or on other subject matter information or subject matter of the engagement in the case of an other public interest assurance engagement. - 5.55 For listed entities, or significant affiliates of such entities, the threats to integrity, objectivity and independence that would be perceived to be created are too high to allow the firm to undertake any valuation that has a material effect on the listed entity's financial statements being audited, or on other subject matter information or subject matter of the engagement in the case of an other public interest assurance engagement.